samlist21/Dewey/README.md

 to do this type> date   - to check the date
 If not up to date type> sudo date -s "2017-07-08 10:44:00"  - Example July 7 at 10:44 am The Library has put things back for a little while until they figure out the routing that they want.
-The old addres, above, will work until they do.
+The old address, above, will work until they do.
 With the new IP address the date was updated over the Internet to the above was not necessary but the IP address was not known.
 - VNC connection is either of the above IP addresses and port :5901, depending on the link used.
-- Dewey Password - email or message Ken Samuelson .
+- Dewey Password - email or message Ken Samuelson.
 This can be done through the meetup group message. - See meetup for my contact info.
 - Watch handling the Pi.
 If you're not careful you will pop out the spring loaded microSD card and you will trash the card.
 This is very bad.
 - Robot club has a keyboard and mouse in the containers.
 If you can't access Dewey, you will need the keyboard, mouse, and an HDMI monitor, cable or HDMI to VGA converter.
 See Ken Samuelson I have all (any) of them.
 - The Fayetteville Free library is closed Sunday's in July and August and only open 10-1 on Saturday.
 Reminder if you are planning to work on Dewey.